rhaleblian/neotrellis-osc/README.md

 If you only wanted to process OSC messages coming in to the NeoTrellis, you could use one of the other kinds of server models that `python-osc` provides.
-Then the Python 3.5 Bela has would be sufficient.
+Then the Python 3.5 that Bela has would be sufficient.